newlandsvalley/music-projects/README.md

 | [purescript-audiograph](https://github.com/newlandsvalley/purescript-audiograph)            | declarative interface into web-audio  |

-All these projects run in the browser, use Pux/smolder or Halogen to generate the HTML and web-audio to generate sound.
+All these projects run in the browser, and use web-audio to generate sound.
+The MIDI Keyboard player uses Pux as the UI component, whilst all the others use Halogen.
 The last project is an experiment built solely around purescript-webaudio.
 The first four projects share various libraries whose interdependencies are shown below.
-These include various players which are implemented as autonomous Pux modules.

 ![dependencies](https://github.com/newlandsvalley/music-projects/blob/master/ps-dependencies.jpg)